 - Use sales engagement technology that will help you make more dials, have more conversations, send more emails, drive sales productivity, and do so in a smart manner by using sales intent data from top data providers.

 Use the Right Technology

-The right sales engagement technology, like a powerful human (yes, you read that right) agent-assisted dialer, like our Team Dialer for outbound calling, can save your B2B sales team time, improve sales productivity, and ease their stress.
-Sales engagement technology also removes the gruntwork of navigating through phone trees and getting past gatekeepers, so your sales reps can focus on what they do best -- having sales conversations that lead to meetings and sales.
+The right sales engagement platform technology, like a powerful human (yes, you read that right) agent-assisted dialer, like our Team Dialer for outbound calling, can save your B2B sales team time, improve sales productivity, and ease their stress.
+Sales engagement platforms also remove the gruntwork of navigating through phone trees and getting past gatekeepers, so your sales reps can focus on what they do best -- having sales conversations that lead to meetings and sales.

 Email and call cadences are another part of a sales engagement platform that can’t be overlooked.
 To create a consistent experience across prospects, sales reps should utilize sales cadence software like TruCadence to send emails and create call tasks at the right time in the buyer’s journey.

 Reach out to us here at ConnectLeader today to learn more about our entire suite of sales engagement software, including Team Dialer, our human agent-assisted dialer.
 Simply click here or give us a call at 800-955-5040.